 Bill O’Reilly is one of the leaders of conservative rhetoric on the political stage.
 With his corporation’s blatant push for that which is conservative based one may think to instantly disregard O’Reilly as a journalist and seek out other anchors.
-Fox News has some of the best ratings which leads one to see how valued they are by American viewers. ,After all, the American citizen is the important factor on the media agenda; they watch the commercials, vote in elections and propel anchors like Cooper and O’Reilly to stardom.
+Fox News has some of the best ratings which leads one to see how valued they are by American viewers.
+After all, the American citizen is the important factor on the media agenda; they watch the commercials, vote in elections and propel anchors like Cooper and O’Reilly to stardom.
 Should we value Cooper less because his nightly program “Anderson Cooper 360” on any given night averages 740,000 viewers while “The O’Reilly Factor” pulls in more than 3 million? (tvbythenumbers.com) Simply put, no. People tend to gravitate to the media sources that align with a certain ideal.
 If Fox News proclaimed that they were the Republican news source, they may be privy to even more viewers than they already command which can also be said about CNN.
 The amount of viewers a program commands is important when thinking about how we relate to news anchors.
 In life one is often tempted by what others have or hold in high regard and the media is no different.
 Anderson Cooper does not have the privilege of broadcasting to millions of viewers which often makes the general public wonder if they should watch the show when many of their fellow citizens are watching CNN’s competitors.

 The news giants Bill O’Reilly and Anderson Cooper have many attributes that provide them with very different public-media relationships.
 Anderson Cooper, the silver fox, is noted as being level headed and part of a team of journalists that is most centered in their views.
 He spends actual time in the field which shows the level of commitment he has to honest and upfront.
 This connection to field work is lost on established news personalities which may serve to provide the public a closer connection to Cooper.
 This connection comes from an understanding that although he enjoys the ability to sit in the station, he chooses to seek out the truth for the public.
 Cooper’s counterpart, Bill O’Reilly, is often described as stoic and pressed for tough news with little sympathy for human emotion.
 Typically those who identify with Cooper’s style of journalism are an older demographic and as such leads us to assume that an older audience is more established in life.
 These demographic disparities among Cooper and O’Reilly lead one to wonder about the vast disparity in their popularity?
 Consider possibly that older Americans tend to be more politically involved than their younger counterparts and in the past twenty years have had a much greater turnout rate which may be a large reason for O’Reilly’s goliath audience numbers. (tvbythenumbers.com) Cooper is consulted when a center based person needs the news while O’Reilly is followed for the news.